If you have a family law case, the other person (usually your former spouse) might try to use the legal system to harass (bother) or abuse you.

-- you committed adultery (cheated on them) to embarrass you and your family, or
+- you cheated on them, to embarrass you and your family, or

-- you didn't let them have their parenting time or contact with a child;
+- you denied them (didn't let them have) their parenting time or contact with a child;

-- making lots of settlement offers or sending lots of letters to your lawyer so you have to pay more legal fees;
+- make lots of settlement offers or send lots of letters to your lawyer, if you have one, so you have to pay more legal fees;

 - keep you away from your support workers or lawyers;